-Also pending in the District Court is our counterclaim for \$3.3 million seeking to enforce Flood's August 2003 promise to repay all advanced expenses if it was ultimately adjudged that she did not meet the requisite standard of conduct.
+Also pending in the District Court is ClearOne's counterclaim for approximately \$2.9 million seeking to enforce Flood's August 2003 promise to repay all advanced expenses if it was ultimately adjudged that she did not meet the requisite standard of conduct.

-Strohm: On August 21, 2008, Strohm and her counsel ("Dorsey") filed a lawsuit in the Third Judicial District Court in Salt Lake City, Utah seeking to compel us to pay Strohm's attorneys' fees and costs to defend against the criminal charges, plus interest.
+Strohm: On August 21, 2008, Strohm and her counsel ("Dorsey") filed a lawsuit in the Third Judicial District Court in Salt Lake City, Utah seeking to compel us to pay Strohm's attorneys' fees and costs to defend against the criminal charges, plus interest, and for attorneys' fees in connection with the civil action.

-On October 26, 2009, the Court granted Strohm's motion for mandatory indemnification, ruling that we were required to indemnify Strohm for her reasonable attorneys' fees and expenses to the extent that she was successful on the merits at trial.
+October 26, 2009, the Court granted Strohm's motion for mandatory indemnification, ruling that we were required to indemnify Strohm for her reasonable attorneys' fees and expenses to the extent that she was successful on the merits at trial.
 On March 2, 2010, the Court ruled that the Dorsey engagement letter provided an alternative basis requiring the Company to pay Strohm's reasonable attorneys' fees and costs incurred in connection with the federal criminal proceedings.
+The Court also ruled that ClearOne is required to pay Dorsey's reasonable attorneys' fees and costs incurred in bringing the civil lawsuit against the Company, subject to certain deductions.